Northwest Airlines Flight 2

 Northwest Airlines Flight 2 was a Lockheed Super Electra aircraft, registration NC17388, which crashed into the Bridger Mountains in Gallatin County, Montana, about 12 mi northeast of Bozeman, on January 10, 1938.
-All ten on board were killed in the accident, which was the first fatal crash of a Lockheed Super Electra and of a Northwest Airlines aircraft.
+All ten people on board were killed in the accident, which was the first fatal crash of a Lockheed Super Electra and of a Northwest Airlines aircraft.

 Flight 2 was en route eastbound from Seattle to Chicago, with intermediate stops at Spokane, Butte, and Billings, Montana.
 The Monday afternoon flight had just left Butte and was flying over Belgrade when it diverted to the north to avoid a dust storm over Bozeman Pass.
 The first officer contacted the Northwest Airlines radio operator at 3:05 PM MST to advise that Flight 2 had reached the cruising altitude of 9000 ft at 2:53 PM.
 Ground witnesses reported that as it passed over the Bridger Mountain range (which at the point the aircraft passed over an elevation of approximately 8500 ft above sea level) the aircraft immediately dropped, went into a stall, glided for a short time, then spun into the ground.
 The wreckage burst into flames, and all ten aboard died immediately.

 The next day's edition of The New York Times carried the story on the top of its front page and reported in part: "BOZEMAN, Mont., Jan.
 10 — A Northwest Airlines transport plane crashed on a snow-covered peak high in the Bridger Mountains fourteen miles northeast of here late today, carrying to their deaths ten persons listed as being aboard.
 Sheriff Lovitt I. Westlake of Bozeman, who led a party on bobsleds to the crash scene, said he counted nine bodies and they were charred beyond recognition.
 Northwest Airlines officials reported eight passengers and a crew of two were aboard.
-The fuselage of the plane was burned into a twisted mass of steel.
+The fuselage of the plane was burned into a twisted mass of aluminum.
 Sheriff Westlake said that the plane appeared to have plunged nose first into the mountainside in a small clearing.
 Two ranchers, cutting wood on the rugged mountain slope, said they saw the plane burst into flames as it hit the ground."